Scalable physical source-to-field inference with hypernetworks: Background

-This decomposition is of order the number of sources $\times$ the number of points at which the field is evaluated, each requiring an evaluation of a different demagnetisation tensor $\N$.
-This is especially problematic in systems where the sources are interacting throughout time, i.e.\@ dynamical systems.
-While the demagnetisation tensor $\N$ only has to be computed once if the geometry remains constant, the calculation of the demagnetisation field is numerically the most time consuming task in simulations of e.g.\@ the time evolution of a collection of magnetic spins~\cite{Abert_2013}, and there are a number of computational frameworks for evaluating the aggregate field from many sources at many points by geometric decomposition \cite{bjork_magtense_2021,Magpylib_2020,Liang_2023}.
+where $m$ is indexing the individual magnetic sources, the index $n$ specifies the evaluation point, and $\mbf{M}_m$ indicates the magnetisation vector of the $m$-th source.
+If the field must be computed at $N$ points, the overall cost scales as $\mathcal{O}(M\times N)$, since each of the $N$ evaluations requires summing over the $M$ sources with a distinct demagnetisation tensor termed $\N_{mn}$.
+This becomes particularly problematic in dynamical systems, where sources evolve over time, and the field must be recomputed repeatedly.
+While the demagnetisation tensor $\N$ only has to be computed once if the geometry remains constant, the calculation of this magnetic field is numerically the most time consuming task in simulations of e.g.\@ the time evolution of a collection of magnetic spins~\citep{Abert_2013}, and various computational frameworks have been developed for evaluating the aggregate field from many sources at many points by geometric decomposition \citep{bjork_magtense_2021,Magpylib_2020,Liang_2023}.